-This is a 3-4 year First Nations LGBTQIA+ Sistergirl and Brotherboy Human rights photography project commencing in 2025 that is based in the Cape York Peninsula of remote Far North Queensland, Australia.
-Led by international Human Rights Lawyer, First Nations LGBTQIA+ Scholar, Photographer and Creative, Marijke Bassani who is a Lama Lama/Lamalama, Binthi Warra (Guugu Yimithirr Nation) and Bulgun Warra gender and sexuality diverse woman from the Cape York Peninsula.
+This is a multi year First Nations LGBTQIA+ Sistergirl and Brotherboy Human rights photography project based in the Cape York Peninsula of remote Far North Queensland, Australia.
+Led by international Human rights Lawyer, First Nations LGBTQIA+ Scholar and Photographer, Marijke Bassani who is a Lama Lama/Lamalama, Binthi Warra (Guugu Yimithirr Nation) and Bulgun Warra Cape York woman.

 This body of visual work is the second phase of Marijke’s PhD project which she is in the final stages of completing under the joint supervision of UNSW Sydney Faculty of Law & Justice and the UC Berkeley Center for Race & Gender.

-Drawing from the foundation of her PhD thesis titled, Welcoming the Unwelcome: (Re)claiming space as the Black-Indigenous-Rainbow ‘Other’ this grassroots photography project is community connection-building work that cultivates visual and bodily space for First Nations LGBTQIA+ Sistergirl and Brotherboy peoples to challenge their position as the invisible, and hypervisible, Black-Indigenous-Rainbow ‘Other’ on their stolen and colonised lands by reclaiming, and taking up, space within their Cape York communities.
+Drawing from the foundation of her PhD thesis titled, Welcoming the Unwelcome: (Re)claiming space as the Black-Indigenous-Rainbow ‘Other’ this grassroots photography project is community connection-building work that cultivates visual and bodily space for Cape York Black Rainbow mob to challenge their position as the invisible, and hypervisible, Black-Indigenous-Rainbow ‘Other’ on their stolen and colonised lands by reclaiming, and taking up, space within their Cape York communities.

-This will translate to spending 2-3 years taking portraits and collecting contemporary personal narratives Cape York Rainbow mob about culture and community life.
+This will translate to spending several years taking portraits and collecting contemporary personal narratives Cape York Black Rainbow mob about culture and community life.

 Those who participate in the project will be photographed in clothing, poses and locations of their choosing.